verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/07_clocking_block_tb.md

 ![clocking block skew waveforms](/figures/clocking_tb_waveform_sdf_skew.png)

-### Slide Title: Using `negedge` for TB-DUT Synchronization — Is It Safe?
+## Using `negedge` for TB-DUT Synchronization ?

-Driving and sampling signals at the **negedge** of the clock in a testbench can indeed simplify synchronization between the testbench and the DUT — but **there are trade-offs and caveats**.
+One tempting approach is to **drive DUT inputs and sample its outputs on the `negedge`** of the clock.

+This idea is appealing because, as testbench developers, we shift our activity **away from the `posedge`**, where most of the action takes place in both RTL and gate-level (SDF) simulations.
+By doing so, we avoid potential race conditions and significantly simplify the timing logic in the testbench.

+However, this raises an important question:
+**Does this approach come with any risks or limitations?**

 #### ✅ Potential Benefits:
 - **Simplified timing**: If the DUT operates on the posedge and the testbench on the negedge, you naturally avoid race conditions.
 This separation creates a built-in timing margin.